Core Concepts

 Link to this section#Environments

 An Environment serves as an isolated container for your Profiles and associated data.
-Each Environment has its own Profiles, Connectors, Integrations and more.
+Each Environment has its own Profiles, Connectors, Integrations, and API Keys.
 There are several types of Environments available, and you can set up as many Environments as your use-case requires:

 Link to this section#Profiles

 A Profile represents an individual end-user associated with an Environment.
 In addition to financial data, a Profile can contain additional information such as email, phone, name, birthday, address and more.
-These fields can be used to allow end-users to authenticate themselves into the Quiltt Connector, or for compliance requirements mandated by one of your integrations, such as KYC.
+These fields can be used to allow end-users to authenticate themselves into the Quiltt Connector, or to meet requirements from certain Integrations.

 The best way to interact with a profile is to create an ephemeral Session token to authenticate with the Profile GraphQL API and the Quiltt Connector.